MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/secure-score-dashboard.md

 ### Microsoft Defender SmartScreen optimization
-For a machine to be considered "well configured", it must comply to a minimum baseline configuration setting.
-This tile shows you a specific list of actions you must apply on endpoints so that the minimum baseline configuration setting for Microsoft Defender SmartScreen is fulfilled.
+A well-configured machine complies to a minimum baseline configuration setting.
+This tile shows you a list of actions to apply on endpoints to meet the minimum baseline configuration setting for Microsoft Defender SmartScreen.

 >[!WARNING]
 > Data collected by Microsoft Defender SmartScreen might be stored and processed outside of the storage location you have selected for your Microsoft Defender ATP data.